 Bodyweight: If your body mass index (BMI) is more than 30%, you are at an elevated risk of getting high cholesterol as well as coronary heart disease.

 Physical activity: As you are probably aware, the more you sit, the higher your hazards.
 Of course, a lack of physical activity leads to a slew of health problems.

 Diet: The foods you eat can either improve your blood cholesterol or cause dangerous plaque to form.
-A heart-healthy diet includes plenty of dietary fibre and heart-healthy fats.
-Vegetables, beans and legumes, fruit, and whole grains are examples of foods high in dietary fibre.
+A heart-healthy diet includes plenty of dietary fiber and heart-healthy fats.
+Vegetables, beans and legumes, fruit, and whole grains are examples of foods high in dietary fiber.

 Smoking: Smoking harms your blood vessels, and damaged blood vessels are more prone to storing fatty deposits, potentially constricting the blood vessels and triggering cardiovascular difficulties.

 High Blood Pressure: High blood pressure can damage the walls of your blood vessels, making them more prone to acquire fatty deposits that can lead to cardiovascular issues.